Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 - Always make a small test first

-When processing, avoid contact with inhibitory substances such as:
+During processing, avoid contact with inhibiting substances such as:

 - Certain amine-containing materials